 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California probate.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California probate, wills, and trusts.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Intestacy laws come into play when a California resident passes away without leaving a will or trust.
 The person dies “intestate” and the laws of intestate succession are used to determine who will inherit their estate.
 In determining heirs, the first question to answer is whether or not the decedent (the person who died) was married.